Ada-Developers-Academy/core-unit-2/testing-our-apis/fixtures.md

 We create a fixture with the `@pytest.fixture` decorator.

-Let's look at a small test file.
-Let's run `touch test_fixtures.py` to create a new file, then paste in the following code.
+Let's create a small test file that we'll use to experiment for this lesson.
+We'll only use this test file during this lesson, and we'll delete it at the end.
+In the project root of our Hello Books API project, let's run `touch test_fixtures.py` to create a new file, then paste in the following code.

 ```python
 import pytest